Spotted lanternfly is an insect pest introduced to the U.S. from Asia. It threatens grapes, hops, hardwoods

 Lycorma delicatula.
 It is in the insect order Hemiptera and the Fulgoridae family.
 This makes SLF a type of true bug called a planthopper, even though it may look like a butterfly or moth to some people.
 Despite having four wings, SLF prefers to move by jumping rather than by flying.

 SLF is native to China, India, Japan, and Vietnam.
 It has also been introduced into South Korea.
 It was first found in the U.S. in Pennsylvania in 2014.
-Since then it has also been detected in Delaware, Maryland, New Jersey, New York, Ohio, Virginia, and West Virginia.
+Since then it has also been detected in Connecticut, Delaware, Indiana, Maryland, Massachusetts, Michigan, New Jersey, New York, North Carolina, Ohio, Rhode Island, Virginia, and West Virginia.

 Spotted lanternfly is a sap feeder.
 Both the immature nymphs and the adults feed by sucking sap from the stem, branches, twigs and leaves of the host plant.
 This reduces the plant’s ability to photosynthesize food, weakening the plant and eventually contributing to the plant’s death.
 Insect feeding sites leak sap after SLF wounding, causing a fermented odor.
 The insects also excrete honeydew, which promotes black, sooty mold growth and attracts other insects.

 The adult SLF prefers to feed on grapevines (Vitis vinifera) and tree of heaven (Ailanthus altissima), which is itself an invasive species.
 Nymphs have a wider range of hosts.
 They will feed on:

 - Grapes and hops, both emerging as high-value agricultural crops in Wisconsin

 - Roses and other important ornamental nursery crops